-So far, you have seen the junior level developer’s role is going to be different based on the company, but for the most part, the role is more about learning good practice and focusing on the process and not the outcome.
+So far, you have seen the junior level developer’s role is different based on the company, but for the most part, the role is more about learning good practice and focusing on the process and not the outcome.

 Now that we have an idea of the role, we should look at the skills that will be most important.

 Which Skills are Going to be More Important?

 You can start any job at an advantage for promotion, raises, and other perks by knowing what you should focus on first.
 Software Engineering and Development are no different, but it is most different from all the other levels at the Jr level.
 Now we will cover the skills that will help you the most.

-Before I mention what will help you the most, you should understand more than likely the skills I left off this list, such as the ability to solve problems, coding skills, and things like the ability to read and follow directions or use a computer.
+Before I mention what will help you the most, you should understand more than likely the skills I left off this list, such as solving problems, coding skills, and things like the ability to read and follow directions or use a computer.
 These are all things you likely are already more than adequate to skill them in this list.